mahendrasinghtomar/Invariance_Entropy_upper_bounds/README.md

 Compile the mex functions in: SCOTSv0.2/mfiles/mexfiles/

-Unwheel the dtControl .whl file.
+In the folder 'dtControl': run the makefile.

 Linear 2 dimensional example: SCOTSv0.2/examples/linearTwoD_v2/